informalsystems/emerald/docs/operational-docs/src/architecture/consensus.md

 **Single-Slot Finality.** Transactions are finalized immediately once blocks are committed, without the risk of reorgs.

+**Formally Specified.** Malachite was formally specified using the [Quint specification language](https://quint-lang.org).

 **Low Latency.** Malachite finalizes blocks in under one second, delivering the low-latency confirmation times required for high-performance institutional applications.

-**High Throughput.** Malachite without an Ethereum execution client on top can reach up to 71700 TPS for single datacenter deployments and up to 41400 TPS for geo-distributed deployments.
+**High Throughput.** Malachite without an Ethereum execution client on top can reach up to 71.7k TPS for single datacenter deployments and up to 41.4k TPS for geo-distributed deployments.
-When deploying with Reth as an execution client, Emerald achieves around 9200 TPS peak and 8300 TPS sustained on a single datacenter deployment.
+When deploying with Reth as an execution client, Emerald achieves around 9,200 TPS peak and 8,300 TPS sustained on a single datacenter deployment.

-**Formally Specified.** Malachite was formally specified and model checked using the [Quint specification language](https://quint-lang.org).
+This demonstrates both the strength of the underlying consensus engine and the clear potential to further optimize Emerald.

 ## Malachite Integration